rjazzJohnson/rjazzJohnson/README.md

 🌱 I’m currently learning Shopify for webDevelopment and e-Commerce<br>
 👯 I’m looking to collaborate on any game anyonw is making, the less esperianced the better, I love too help people learn<br>
 🤔 I’m looking for help with c#, Unity, and shopify setup<br>
-⚡ Fun fact: did you know that html and css work in your readme files in your repository?
-I just found this out :)

 <div align="center">
   <br><br>